 Eastern Region.
 The Eastern region consists of wastesheds located in Maine, southeastern New Hampshire and eastern Massachusetts.
 These wastesheds generally have been affected by the regional constraints on disposal capacity imposed by the public policies of New Hampshire, Maine and Massachusetts which have, over the past 10 years, either limited new landfill development or precluded development of additional capacity from existing landfills.
-The Pine Tree landfill is one of only two permitted Subtitle D commercial landfills in Maine.
 Consequently, the Eastern Region relies more heavily on non-landfill waste-to-energy disposal capacity than our other regions.
 Maine Energy is one of nine waste-to-energy facilities in the Eastern Region.